psiori/autocrane-competition/README.md

 PSIORI's model achieves an accuracy of 0.98%.

+## Competition 2 b: Logs Classification and Representation
+The aim of this competition is to classify whether there are logs in the grab.
+The task should be performed by a suitable representation and not directly by the pictures.
+First of all a representation (e.g. autoencoder) must be found.
+Afterwards the task of classification is carried out on the representation.
+A simple baseline model for the task can be found a xyz.First of all a representation (e.g. autoencoder) must be found.
+Afterwards the task of classification is carried out on the representation.At [simple_Model](resources/representation_and_classification) a simple baseline model for the task can be found.
+It reaches an accuracy of 0.76 %.
+Can you find a model which is better?
+(PSIORI has a more sophisticated model which achieves an accuracy of 0.98%).

 # Baseline-Models
 Below you will find the Baseline models:
 [cabin_cam_grapple_detector](resources/cabin_cam_grapple_detector) and [cabin_cam_grapple_detector](resources/cabin_cam_grapple_detector).
 The notebook [Baseline.ipynb](extra/Baseline.ipynb) and the module [model_loader.py](extra/model_loader.py) support the model inference.